leg100/otf/docs/dev.md

 ## Developer tooling

-Both [modd](https://github.com/cortesi/modd) and [devd](https://github.com/cortesi/devd) are recommended to automate development tasks:
+[modd](https://github.com/cortesi/modd) is recommended to automate development tasks:

 * Automatically restart `otfd` whenever changes are made to code.
-* Automatically reload the browser whenever changes are made to templates, CSS, etc.
 * Automatically generate Go code whenever SQL queries are updated.
 * Automatically generate path helpers whenever path specifications are updated.

 A `modd.conf` is included in the OTF repository.
-Once you've installed `devd` and `modd`, run `modd` in the root of the repository and it'll perform the above tasks.
+Once you've installed `modd`, run it from the root of the repository and it'll perform the above tasks.